 3) Use Sales Development Reps (SDRs) Improve Lead to Opportunity Conversions

 We started our content marketing efforts without Sales Development Reps (SDRs) in place.
 (SDRs, at our company at least, call all inbound leads, ideally within a few minutes of downloading content and also send a personalized email).
-Once we added SDRs, conversion rate from lead to opportunity increased a whopping 68%.
+Once we added SDRs, the conversion rate from lead to opportunity increased a whopping 68%.

 4) Track Every Ad & Use Direct Sponsored Content

 I’ve written about tracking content marketing in Salesforce, so won’t go into too much detail except to say it’s extremely important to use different UTM parameters for every single ad.
 What is driving clicks and leads might not be driving revenue.
 If you’re using Salesforce, Bizible will automatically import UTM parameters into Salesforce.